-If you’re wondering if Cozumel island is good for SCUBA diving, book your flights!
-Rest assured, it’s not just one of the top destinations for diving in the Caribbean, it’s truly one of the best places to scuba dive in the world.
+If you’re wondering if Cozumel island is good for SCUBA diving, book your dive vacation now!
+Rest assured from this dive master and longtime resident of Cozumel, it’s not just one of the top destinations for diving in the Caribbean, it’s truly one of the best places to scuba dive in the world.

-Scuba diving in Cozumel, Mexico is fantastic all year round, due to its incredibly high visibility in the water, warm temperatures, and safe and easy drift diving for beginners to experts.
-Divers love the great variety of dive sites, including deep walls, mountainous coral pinnacles, colorful coral gardens, and the great biodiversity of large and small marine life that flourishes throughout the national marine park reserve.
+Scuba diving in Cozumel, Mexico is fantastic all year round, due to its incredibly high visibility in the water, warm temperatures, robust diving community, and safe and easy drift diving for beginners to experienced divers.

-Cozumel Diving is a Must for any SCUBA Bucket List
+Scuba Diving in Cozumel is a Must for any Bucket List

-Even the rare opportunities to dive the outer Great Barrier Reef and the pristine dive sites in Cuba’s Jardines de la Reina did NOT surpass the consistent quality of Cozumel diving, for me.
+Even the rare opportunities to dive the outer Great Barrier Reef and the pristine dive sites in Cuba’s Jardines de la Reina did NOT surpass the consistent quality of the Cozumel reefs, for me.

 The beautiful marine life includes various sea turtle varieties, nurse sharks, spotted eagle rays, moray eels, loads of colorful tropical reef fish, barracuda, ocean triggerfish, and more.